-These are major bus company in Sapporo.
+These are major bus companies in Sapporo.

 - JR Hokkaido Bus (not JR train, only buses)